rubytogether/rubytogether.org/app/views/news/2020-04-28-April-2020-monthly-update.html.md

 ---
-summary: In April, we paid for 143 hours of developer work, updated our CI to ruby 2.7, and completed several updates and optimizations for the Ruby Gems and RubyGems.org.
+summary: In April, we paid for 143 hours of developer work, updated our CI to ruby 2.7, and completed several updates and optimizations for Ruby Gems and RubyGems.org.
 ---

 Hello!
 Welcome to the monthly update.
 During April, our work was supported by  [Zendesk](https://www.zendesk.com), [Stripe](https://stripe.com), [DigitalOcean](https://www.digitalocean.com), [Bleacher Report](http://www.bleacherreport.com), and many others.